CS-433/ml-project-2-thevipers2/README.md

 ### Feed-forward AE

-Consists of fully-connected linear layers stacked on top of each other.
+The feed-forward AE consists of fully-connected linear layers stacked on top of each other.
+The input size - which is the same as the output size - depends on the sampling which is applied on time and space.
+Different latent sizes are tested during the training state in `main.ipynb`.

 <p align="center">
   <img src="/img/Architecture.png" alt="Feed_Architecture" width="500"/>